davida26/testRepo/README.md

 # testRepo
-This is a simple repo to test candidates knowledge of source control
+This is a simple repo to test a candidates' knowledge of source control